 Notify the Internal Revenue Service (IRS)

-Lastly, make sure the Internal Revenue Service, commonly known as the IRS, if your social security number has been compromised.
+Notify the Internal Revenue Service (IRS) if your Social Security number has been compromised.
 You will need to fill out the Identity Theft Affidavit, form 14039.